ZacGeurts/2PlayerLines-Plus/README.md

 Negotiations are with the original orange.
 The guy typing this out.<BR />
 What does that mean?
 They've been cloning for decades (maybe millinnia), don't bullshit me.<BR />
 <BR />
 Why is this not free?
 Because Lines Plus is 3% of the product.
-The real meat is the sound generator that pretty much makes more songs than grains of sand in the universe.<BR />
+The real meat is the songgen that pretty much makes more songs than grains of sand in the universe.<BR />
 How does it work?
 Soon(tm) as it is not uploaded.
 <BR /><BR />
 Type `make` to build.
 Needs OpenGL (Mesa) and SDL2.